Rob Van Dam: Intercontinental Champion and Championship Unifications (2001–2002)

-After facing each other in the final round of the 2002 King of the Ring tournament (which he lost), Van Dam and Brock Lesnar began feuding with each other.
-Van Dam defended his Intercontinental Championship against Lesnar twice and retained his title both times by disqualification on the June 24 episode of Raw and at Vengeance.
+After Van Dam faced Brock Lesnar in the final round of the 2002 King of the Ring tournament (which he lost), Van Dam and Lesnar began feuding with each other.
+Van Dam defended his Intercontinental Championship against Lesnar twice and retained his title both times by disqualification on the June 24 episode of Raw and at Vengeance on July 21.
 On the July 22 episode of Raw, Van Dam won the WWE European Championship for the first and only time after he defeated then-European Champion Jeff Hardy in a championship unification ladder match.
 As a result, the European Championship was deactivated upon being unified with the Intercontinental Championship.
 On the July 29 episode of Raw, Van Dam lost the Intercontinental Championship to Chris Benoit.

-At SummerSlam, Van Dam won his third Intercontinental Championship by defeating Benoit in a rematch for the title.
+At SummerSlam on August 25, Van Dam won his third Intercontinental Championship by defeating Benoit in a rematch for the title.
 As Benoit brought the title to SmackDown! when he switched brands shortly after winning it, Van Dam brought the title back to Raw.
 On the August 26 episode of Raw, Van Dam won the Hardcore Championship for the fourth and final time after he defeated then-Hardcore Champion Tommy Dreamer in a championship unification hardcore match.
 As a result, the Hardcore Championship was deactivated upon being unified with the Intercontinental Championship.
 On the September 9 episode of Raw, Van Dam became the number one contender to the World Heavyweight Championship by defeating Chris Jericho, Jeff Hardy, and Big Show in a fatal four-way elimination match.

-Van Dam started feuding with the World Heavyweight Champion Triple H. On the September 16 episode of Raw, Van Dam lost the Intercontinental Championship to Chris Jericho after interference by Triple H. At Unforgiven, Van Dam faced Triple H for the World Heavyweight Championship.
+Van Dam started feuding with the World Heavyweight Champion Triple H. On the September 16 episode of Raw, Van Dam lost the Intercontinental Championship to Chris Jericho after interference by Triple H. At Unforgiven on September 22, Van Dam faced Triple H for the World Heavyweight Championship.
 Due to Ric Flair's interference, Van Dam lost the match.
-At No Mercy, Van Dam got his revenge on Flair by defeating him.
-At Survivor Series, Van Dam participated in the first-ever Elimination Chamber match for Triple H's World Heavyweight Championship, but it was won by Shawn Michaels.
+At No Mercy on October 20, Van Dam got his revenge on Flair by defeating him.
+At Survivor Series on November 17, Van Dam participated in the first-ever Elimination Chamber match for Triple H's World Heavyweight Championship, but it was won by Shawn Michaels.
 During the match, Van Dam performed a Five-Star Frog Splash off of one of the pods/chambers onto Triple H, and accidentally landed his knee onto Triple H's throat.